Two lost children search for their mother

 Penny's keen sight picked it out first, and as if she were too afraid to say it aloud, she whispered, “I think it’s a body.”
 I strained to see, but the water was so dark I couldn’t quite make it out.
 Wiping at my eyes, I looked again and then saw it clearly.
 It was the body of a man.

 Penny had seen it too.
 “No, no, no, no," she said backing away.
 "This can’t be happening.”
-She stomped her feet on the platform refusing to believe she was awake and not in some kind of nightmare.
+She stomped her feet on the platform as if she refused to believe she was awake and not in some kind of nightmare.
 Beneath us, the oily water sloshed and churned, and then the old dock swayed, threatening to give way.
 “I want, Momma!” she yelled.
 “Where's Momma?”

 “Easy Pen,” I said.
 “You’ll sink us!"
 I grabbed her hand until the dock steadied itself.
 "He’s dead, he can’t hurt us.”
 We both watched in horror as the man floated by.
 I had never seen a dead man before, and hoped for as long as I lived I’d never see another.
 My eyes continued to track the body until the dark water carried him out of sight.

-Penny was losing it.
+Penny started losing it.
 "Where are we, Jack?
 What is this place?"

 "I don't know, Pen," I said, draping my arm around her shoulder and pulling her against me.
 She buried her face into my chest.
 “Take it easy now, don’t worry,” I said.
 “It'll be all right.
 Look, he's gone.”